CPK Insurance

 Our Recommendation for Ohio

 For Ohio businesses, I would treat umbrella coverage as a planning tool for large lawsuits and catastrophic claims, not as a substitute for strong underlying policies.
 Start by checking your general liability, commercial auto, and employers liability limits, then decide whether your business would be comfortable absorbing a loss above those amounts.
 In Ohio, the combination of severe storm exposure, a large small-business economy, and active industries like healthcare, manufacturing, and retail makes layered liability planning especially relevant.
 If you operate vehicles, serve the public, or manage multiple locations, ask for quotes at several limit levels so you can compare the cost of each step-up in protection.
-An independent agent can help you compare carriers, but the best fit still depends on your actual exposures, contracts, and claims history.
+Get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options, but the best fit still depends on your actual exposures, contracts, and claims history.

 FAQ